jonijaas/PizzaApp/README.md

 App is using [Spoonacular API](https://spoonacular.com/food-api) for getting nutrition information, [CoinDesk API](https://www.coindesk.com/) for getting exchange currencies and  for maps and routing app is using [Nominatim/OpenStreetMap](https://nominatim.org/release-docs/develop/) and [Digitransit](https://digitransit.fi/en/developers/apis/) APIs.

 ## Configuration
-App is working without any particular configuration.
+Web application is working without any particular configuration.
 For nutrition information from Spoonacular, API key is required.